Skip to main content

 Fined for harassment by senior employees

-Two eBay employees, including a senior director, were jailed after they harassed the authors of a newsletter which criticised the eBay brand and platform, including through sending them spiders and cockroaches.
-US attorney Josh Levy said “Ebay engaged in absolutely horrific, criminal conduct.
+In 2024,eBay was fined for $3 million (£2.2m) and two eBay employees, including a senior director, were jailed after they harassed the authors of a newsletter which criticised the eBay brand and platform.
+This included sending them spiders and cockroaches.
+US attorney Josh Levy said: “Ebay engaged in absolutely horrific, criminal conduct.
 The company’s employees and contractors involved in this campaign put the victims through pure hell, in a petrifying campaign aimed at silencing their reporting and protecting the eBay brand.”

 Political activity

-eBay has been a member of multiple trade organisations which lobby the government for their own gain.
-Free trade lobby groups have been criticised by campaigners for lobbying for business interests at the expense of the environment, human rights, and animal welfare.
-These are the US Council for International Business and the National Foreign Trade Council. eBay lost a whole mark for its membership in these organisations.
+eBay has been a member of multiple trade organisations which lobby the government for self-interest.
+These include the US Council for International Business and the National Foreign Trade Council.

 Environment